osxmidi/LinVst3/README.md

 Some vst3's might not work due to Wines current capabilities or for some other reason.

+Some vst3 plugins rely on the d2d1 dll which is not totally implemented in current Wine.

+If a plugin has trouble with it's display then disabling d2d1 in the winecfg Libraries tab can be tried.

+The Sforzando VST3 runs in a better way with d2d1 disabled for instance.

 -------

 LinVst3 binaries are on the releases page (under Assets) https://github.com/osxmidi/LinVst3/releases